jotasprout/RoxorRescue2022/README.md

 ### Future - "Far"
 - Data from all devices and teams consolidated in single database
 - Remote, central can see and manage all teams, team members, and regions (optional, for orgs and locales with required infrastructure) and data
+- User can input database to which their data should sync